jspravin/spreadsheetAssignment/README.md

 SPREADSHEET ASSIGNMENT - Krystal.ai

+- Clone this repo path

-Open <index.html> to start the application
+- Open <index.html> to start the application

 By Pravin Kumar JS